Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Discussion

 \section{Discussion}

-In summary, the theoretical model proposed in this work performs remarkably well when used to predict lift performance, even outside the small-perturbation regime where linear theory is formulated to apply.
-As the lowest reduced frequencies ($k_g \geq 0.196$ and $k_{p} \geq 0.785$) sampled in this work exceed the quasi-steady limit of $k\lesssim0.05$ proposed in the literature \citep{leishman_principles_2006}, the agreement between the model and data suggests that the model correctly parameterizes the underlying unsteady flow physics of the superposed gust-oscillation problem.
-We also examined higher reduced frequencies than in many other works, which usually involve $k\lesssim1$ \cite[e.g.][]{rival_characteristics_2010, leung_modeling_2018, chiereghin_unsteady_2019, taha_viscous_2019}, thus extending the range of applicability of these potential-flow models to very high levels of unsteadiness.
-Still, some deviations from the theoretical predictions in terms of the amplitude and phase of the unsteady lift signal were observed.
-These discrepancies may be explained by several factors, which we now consider.
+The theoretical model proposed in this work performs remarkably well when used to predict unsteady lift, even outside the small-perturbation regime where linear theory strictly applies.
+As the lowest reduced frequencies ($k_g \geq 0.196$ and $k_{p} \geq 0.785$) sampled in this work exceed the quasi-steady limit of $k\lesssim0.05$ proposed in the literature \citep{leishman_principles_2006}, the agreement between the model and data suggests that the model sufficiently parameterizes the underlying unsteady flow physics of the superposed gust-oscillation problem.
+Since reduced frequencies above $0.2$ are often considered highly unsteady in wind-energy contexts \citep{sebastian_characterization_2013}, the model should yield accurate predictions for most wind-turbine applications.
+We also examined higher reduced frequencies than in similar investigations \citep[e.g.][]{rival_characteristics_2010, leung_modeling_2018, taha_viscous_2019}, thus demonstrating the range of applicability of these potential-flow models.
+Still, as some deviations from the theoretical predictions in terms of the amplitude and phase of the unsteady lift signal were observed, we now consider explanations for these discrepancies.

-In Figure \ref{fig:TFerror}, the angle-of-attack amplitude is plotted against the error in the transfer function magnitude between the theoretical model and the LES data, with coloring by the maximum reduced frequency (between $k_g$ and $k_p$).
+In Figure \ref{fig:TFerror}, the angle-of-attack amplitude is plotted against the error in the transfer function magnitude between the theoretical model and the simulation data, with coloring by the maximum reduced frequency (between $k_g$ and $k_p$).
 A few additional cases with simultaneously high forcing amplitudes and airfoil-oscillation reduced frequencies that were not presented in the previous figures are included in this plot as well.
 Broadly, we see that there is a correlation between angle-of-attack amplitude and prediction error, while there does not appear to be as strong a relationship between reduced frequency and error.
 This implies that the dominant source of error in the modeling framework likely stems from a lack of consideration of nonlinear flow phenomena that occur at high angles of attack, such as flow separation and stall.